olibre/GreatTips/install/tips.md

 * Check if you can access to your remote shared folder using `telnet <your-VM-hostname> 139` (if it connects the route is OK)
   If you do not have `telnet` see if you can use [PowerShell](http://stackoverflow.com/a/35624189/938111)
-* Access to your remote folder using `\\<hostname>`
+* Access to your remote folder using `\\<hostname>` (or use the remote IP)
-  (Attention: the hostname printed on remote machine by the commande `hostname` may be different from the `hostname` used from your Windows machine to access it)
+  Attention: the hostname printed on remote machine by the commande `hostname` may be different from the `hostname` used from your Windows machine to access it.

 Synchronize Password
 ====================

-Linux-based VMs are not always configured to be automatically synchronised with LDAP server.
+GNU/Linux machines are not always configured to be automatically synchronised with LDAP server.
-In order to have samba access from Windows to the Linux VM, use the command `pdbedit` to enter the same password as the Windows one.
+In order to have samba access from Windows to the GNU/Linux machine, use the command `pdbedit` to enter the same password as the Windows one.

     $ sudo bash
     # pdbedit -u <your-LDAP-login>
     <your-LDAP-login>:178793962:<your-full-name>
-    # pdbedit -u laubert -a
+    # pdbedit -u <your-LDAP-login> -a
     new password:
     retype new password:
     Unix username:        <your-LDAP-login>